PisterLab/micromissiles-unity/docs/Simulation_Runner.md

 - `--simulation_config <file>`: Simulation configuration filename from `Assets/StreamingAssets/Configs/Simulations`.
 - `--seed <int>`: Explicit deterministic seed for the run.
 - `--output_dir <directory>`: Absolute directory in which to store the run's telemetry and event logs.
+- `--communication_config_override <file>`: Optional absolute path to a serialized `CommunicationConfig` that replaces the configuration embedded in the simulation file.

 For more details on logging and log processing, consult the [Simulation Logging](./Simulation_Logging.md) guide.